-Our Ergo-Coach quick fix session is ideally performed after our (online or live) office ergonomics training as a follow up to address employee concerns to assure they are working "just right" at their workstation.
+Our (remote) Ergo-Coach quick fix session is ideally performed after our (online or live) office ergonomics training, as a follow up, or to address employee concerns to ensure they are working "just right" at their workstation.
 This is not a full service evaluation, rather, we quickly correct and make minor adjustments to assure employee comfort.
 Allow about 30 minutes for this service.

-Our Initial Ergonomics Screens are designed to be done quickly and effectively to target individuals or departments in a timely manner (30-40 minutes each).
-We recommend this service when employees have no known symptoms and you want to ensure proper workstation set up.
+Our onsite Initial Ergonomics Screens are designed to be done quickly and effectively to target individuals or departments in a timely manner .
+We recommend this service when employees have no known symptoms and you want to ensure proper workstation set up (40 minutes).
 Some other reasons for our IES: as a follow up to a prior preventive eval; when new furniture or equipment has been provided; or your employee is a “new hire” and you want to assure good workstation ergonomics.

 Our Level I Evaluation is designed to help employees with early symptoms of discomfort but no claims have been reported.
 Our LEVEL 1 Service is designed to evaluate individuals quickly and effectively in 60 minutes using a 15 point objective ergonomic assessment that identifies and targets each employee’s specific needs.
 A typed summary of recommendations is provided upon completion.